geco-bern/R_proj_template/README.md

 more text than code it probably is easier to collaborate on a true word processing file (or a Google Docs file).
 The use case where the notebooks might serve some importance is true reporting of general statistics.

+Finally, the use of R markdown also encourages bad project management practices.
+Most commonly this originates from the fact that rendering of the document is relative to the location of the document itself.
+If no session management tools such as the package [`here`](https://here.r-lib.org/) are used this automatically causes files to pile up in the top most level of a project, undoing most efforts to structure data and code.
+This is further compounded by the fact that there is a tendency to remain within the working environment (document), and therefore code blocks which should be functions are not translated as such.

+In short, R markdown files have their function in reporting results, once generated (through functions or analysis scripts) but should be avoided to develop code / ideas (see cognitive switching remark)!